NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Read the [full documentaion here](https://github.com/holochain-open-dev/holochain-client-csharp).

+## HoloUnity

+Check out the [full documentation here](https://github.com/holochain-open-dev/holochain-client-csharp#holounity), which shows how to use HoloNET in Unity.

 ## HoloOASIS

 `HoloOASIS` uses the [HoloNETClient](#holonet) to implement a Storage Provider ([IOASISStorage](https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK#ioasisstorage)) for the OASIS System.
 It will soon also implement a Network Provider ([IOASISNET](https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK#ioasisnet))